awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

   - [Coin Dashboard](https://www.coin-dashboard.com) - The fully client-side cryptocurrency asset dashboard.
   - [Habitica](https://habitica.com/) - online task management application in  the form of a role-playing game.
   - [MadeWithVueJs](https://madewithvuejs.com/) - A Gallery of Projects made with Vue.js (also the Site itself uses Vue.js)
+  - [CodeDependencyScanner ★0](https://github.com/NeutroniumCore/CodeDependencyScanner) - A C# dektop application that display .Net assembly code dependencies build with Vue, Neutronium and D3.js.
+  - [Thousand Ether Homepage](https://thousandetherhomepage.com) - The Million Dollar Homepage reimagined as an Ethereum DApp.
+Build on Vue.js and open source.

 ### Interactive Experiences